gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 They typically:

-- answer questions that can be answered immediately -test and reproduce possible bug reports and label them appropriately
+- answer questions that can be answered immediately
+- test and reproduce possible bug reports and label them appropriately
 - communicate feature requests to the rest of the team and ensure a valid response
 - enable discussions on complicated use cases, whether themselves or via the rest of team